 Are you ready to turn theory into reality?
 Let’s go!

 SO, WHAT’S THIS “IGMP” THAT ALL THE COOL HOLLYWOOD CELEBS ARE TALKING ABOUT?

 In Part 1 we introduced two essential multicast protocols.
 First, there’s PIM, which is used between routers to build the tree from the FHR to the LHR.
 Remember what that stands for?
 That’s right: the First-Hop Router and Last-Hop Router.
 They’re the first and last routers in the path from source to destination).

-Then there’s the Internet Group Membership Protocol, or IGMP.
+Then there’s the Internet Group Management Protocol, or IGMP.
 This is what hosts use to signal that they’re interested in receiving multicast traffic.
 It’s also what Last-Hop Routers use to ask everyone on a LAN what multicast traffic they’re interested in receiving.

 We’re going to learn about the inner workings today, but in principle it’s really simple: routers send out “queries” asking the network what multicast groups they want to receive traffic on, and hosts reply with “reports” of what they want.
 Additionally, hosts will send “leave group” messages to stop receiving traffic – to which routers will respond by sending “group-specific queries” out, to see if there’s anyone else still interested.
 That’s it!
 If you can understand that paragraph, you understand the principles of IGMP.